Production of Fish Feed from Local Feedstuffs

 The series of technical and economic considerations in the formulation of feed are:

-5 Major factors determining the nutritional performance and success of an artificial diet feeding regime (After Tacon, 1993)
+5 Major Factors determining the nutritional performance and success of an artificial diet feeding regime (After Tacon, 1993)

 Some other points to note or things to seek out when formulating fish feed:

-Nutrient requirements of the species if known in available – amino acids, lipids, vitamins.
+- Nutrient requirements of the species if known in available – amino acids, lipids, vitamins.
 If not known those of related species can be used.

-Protein (crude) requirements of the species.
+- Protein (crude) requirements of the species.
 This varies from 30 – 55% for many fish species.
 Invariably fish feeds are balanced from the protein content of the finished diet rather than for the energy in the finished diet.
 This is so because protein is usually the more expensive input in the feed.

-Based on the type of fish chosen the crude protein range to work with e.g. for larval freshwater fish, 40% may be chosen for catfish; herbivorous and omnivorous species usually require lower crude protein levels e.g. 32% – 35% crude protein compared to ≥ 40% – 45% crude protein input for carnivorous fish like snake fish (Chana obscura) and shrimp.
+- Based on the type of fish chosen the crude protein range to work with e.g. for larval freshwater fish, 40% may be chosen for catfish; herbivorous and omnivorous species usually require lower crude protein levels e.g. 32% – 35% crude protein compared to ≥ 40% – 45% crude protein input for carnivorous fish like snake fish (Chana obscura) and shrimp.

-Formulation of the diet should be started using any of the available methods e.g. trial and error method or Pearson’s square method.
+- Formulation of the diet should be started using any of the available methods e.g. trial and error method or Pearson’s square method.

-For a high percent crude protein diet, we require a high percentage protein supplement feedstuff in the finished diet, and vice versa for a low percent crude protein diet.
+- For a high per cent crude protein diet, we require a high percentage protein supplement feedstuff in the finished diet, and vice versa for a low per cent crude protein diet.

-Through digestibility and resultant availability of nutrients for any feedstuffs to fish may be affected by such factors as temperature, meal size, and possibly body size, it is assumed that any nutrient in any particular feedstuff is just as available as the same nutrient in another feedstuff i.e. low cost determines which feedstuff to use.
-It is possible to make an infinite number of feed formulations to meet the nutritional requirement of fish.
+- Through digestibility and resultant availability of nutrients for any feedstuffs to fish may be affected by such factors as temperature, meal size, and possibly body size, it is assumed that any nutrient in any particular feedstuff is just as available as the same nutrient in another feedstuff i.e. low cost determines which feedstuff to use.
+It is possible to make an infinite number of feed formulations to meet the nutritional requirements of fish.
 Some of the simple methods used include:

-Pearson’s method,
+- Pearson’s method,

-Trial and error method,
+- Trial and error method,

-Solving simultaneous equations
+- Solving simultaneous equations

 In this method, the formulation can be done by balancing crude protein level, energy level, or cost.
 Usually, protein is used.